fabiosenracorrea/dynamodb-provider/docs/schema/entities.md

 **KeyValue**: `null | string | Array<string | number | null>`

-Parameters are restricted to entity properties only.
+Parameters are restricted to entity properties only. **Be sure to define its types properly to leverage the type inference**.

 **Function form:**